Skip to main content

 return fibo(n - 1) + fibo(n - 2)

 We executed it once with n=33, iters=10 and once with n=10 and iters=40.
 Note that we set the concurrency limit to 1 meaning all task will run sequentially on one worker.
-Furthermore, no extra python dependencies had to be installed during the execution of those flows.
+Furthermore, no extra python dependencies had to be installed during the execution of those flows, , and we use a Process task runner to avoid starting a Docker container for each task execution.

 Results